voltavidTony/lang-gen/README.md

 4. `LANG` contains the LFS, which are used to build the lang strings that appear in-game.
 Each lang key maps to a string consisting of a series of text characters and FES, further explained in the [Lang Formatting](#lang-formatting) section.
 Special RPO rules apply to the lang keys, explained in the [ResPackOpts](#respackopts) section.

+5. `EXPANSIONS` contains the RPO expansions for the target resource pack, which allow parts of the langs to contain dynamic values.
+If expansions are not used, then `EXPANSIONS` should be made empty, not removed.

 ### Preparation

 1. Ensure that the [Setup](#setup) requirements are met.